Arizona is visited by tourists from all over the world looking to see the vibrant, dramatic landscapes for themselves.

 The strength of the Multimedia & Game Technology program is that it will prepare you for a career in not just games but also educational institutions, studios, organization’s, advertising, and any entertainment field that require visual and interactive content.
 The downside is that only 2-year degrees and certificates are offered and not a solid 4-year program.

-Tuition rates for the Fall 2014 semester was $84 per credit hour for Maricopa County residents.
+Tuition rates for the Fall 2014 semester were $84 per credit hour for Maricopa County residents.
 For more information please see the following page: https://www.mesacc.edu/cashier-services/tuition-rates

 Mohave Community College